Vlad32-creator/Bankapp/README.md

 - 📬 **Send Your Custom Cards to Other Users**
 - 🧱 **Built-in XSS / SQL / CSRF protection**
 - 🛡️ Input sanitization and anti-script injection logic
+- ⚛️ Built with React for smooth user experience
 - ⚙️ Works even without a database (using in-memory structure)

 ---